NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                 "doc": "Data pushed into the system (eg, video stimulus, sound, voltage, etc) and secondary representations of that data (eg, measurements of something used as a stimulus) COMMENT: This group is read-only after experiment complete and timestamps are corrected to common timebase.
 Stores both presented stimuli and stimulus templates, the latter in case the same stimulus is presented multiple times, or is pulled from an external stimulus library.MORE_INFO: Stimuli are here defined as any signal that is pushed into the system as part of the experiment (eg, sound, video, voltage, etc).
 Many different experiments can use the same stimuli, and stimuli can be re-used during an experiment.
 The stimulus group is organized so that one version of template stimuli can be stored and these be used multiple times.
 These templates can exist in the present file or can be HDF5-linked to a remote library file.", "groups": [
                     {
-                        "doc": "Template stimuli.
-COMMENT: Time stamps in templates are based on stimulus design and are relative to the beginning of the stimulus.
-When templates are used, the stimulus instances must convert presentation times to the experiment's time reference frame.", "groups": [
+                        "doc": "Stimuli presented during the experiment.",
+                        "groups": [
                             {
-                                "doc": "",
-                                "neurodata_type": "TimeSeries"
+                                "doc": "TimeSeries objects containing data of presented stimuli", "neurodata_type": "TimeSeries"
                             }
                         ],
-                        "name": "templates"
+                        "name": "presentation"
                     },
                     {
-                        "doc": "Stimuli presented during the experiment.",
-                        "groups": [
+                        "doc": "Template stimuli.
+COMMENT: Time stamps in templates are based on stimulus design and are relative to the beginning of the stimulus.
+When templates are used, the stimulus instances must convert presentation times to the experiment's time reference frame.", "groups": [
                             {
-                                "doc": "",
-                                "neurodata_type": "TimeSeries"
+                                "doc": "TimeSeries objects containing template data of presented stimuli", "neurodata_type": "TimeSeries"
                             }
                         ],
-                        "name": "presentation"
+                        "name": "templates"
                     }
                 ],
                 "name": "stimulus"